On the use of ferroelectric material in the detection of dark matter axions

-In the last five years, the RADES group has worked with this concept, studying, designing, manufacturing, and taking data with axion detectors (haloscopes), searching for dark matter axions of masses around $\sim 34$~$\mu$eV, although the Ultra High Frequency or UHF band is now also being investigated for new haloscopes design.
-The first haloscope developed by RADES, working at $\sim8.4$~GHz, is based on an array of five copper-coated stainless steel cavities connected by four inductive windows (coupling irises) a concept commonly employed in microwave filters \cite{Cameron}.
+In the last five years, the RADES group has worked with this concept, studying, designing, manufacturing, and taking data with axion detectors (haloscopes) searching for dark matter axions of masses around $\sim 34 \, \mu$eV, although the Ultra High Frequency (UHF) band is now also being investigated for new haloscope designs.
+The first haloscope developed by RADES, working at $\sim8.4$~GHz, is based on an array of five copper-coated stainless steel cavities cascade connected by four inductive windows (interresonator coupling irises) a concept commonly employed in microwave filters \cite{Cameron}.
 Another haloscope was designed and manufactured, using an alternating system of irises \cite{RADES_paper2} (inductive and capacitive windows).
 The size of an individual cavity sets the working frequency (and the axion mass to be explored) since the resonance is determined by the cavity dimensions.
 The advantage of this kind of haloscopes is that we can increase the volume of the structure without decreasing the working frequency (which is a common problem in the axion community), just by adding more cavities to the structure.
 However, the larger the haloscope volume, the smaller the mode separation with respect to neighbour resonances (this situation could cause problems in the response if a non-desired mode is very close to the axion one), which in turn can also be controlled by the interresonator coupling.